-Lenvatinib is a targeted antineoplastic agent that belongs to the family of receptor tyrosine kinase (RTK) inhibitors that selectively inhibit the kinase activities of vascular endothelial growth factor (VEGF) receptors VEGFR1 (FLT1), VEGFR2 (KDR), and VEGFR3 (FLT4), in addition to other proangiogenic and oncogenic pathway-related RTKs including fibroblast growth factor (FGF) receptors FGFR1, 2, 3, and 4; the platelet derived growth factor (PDGF) receptor PDGFR $\alpha$ ; KIT; and RET.
+Lenvatinib is a targeted antineoplastic agent that belongs to the family of receptor tyrosine kinase (RTK) inhibitors that selectively inhibit the kinase activities of vascular endothelial growth factor (VEGF) receptors VEGFR1 (FLT1), VEGFR2 (KDR), and VEGFR3 (FLT4), in addition to other proangiogenic and oncogenic pathway-related RTKs including fibroblast growth factor (FGF) receptors FGFR1, 2, 3, and 4; the platelet derived growth factor (PDGF) receptor PDGFR α ; KIT; and RET.
 In addition, lenvatinib had selective, direct antiproliferative activity in hepatocellular cell lines dependent on activated FGFR signaling, which is attributed to the inhibition of FGFR signaling by lenvatinib.
 Enhanced antiangiogenic and antitumor activity was observed when the combination of lenvatinib and everolimus was studied in nonclinical models.

-In syngeneic mouse tumor models, lenvatinib decreased the tumor-associated macrophage population and increased activated cytotoxic T cells.
-The antitumor activity of the combination of lenvatinib and an anti-PD-1 monoclonal antibody was greater than that of either monotherapy.
+In syngeneic mouse tumor models, lenvatinib decreased the tumor-associated macrophages, increased activated cytotoxic T cells, and demonstrated greater antitumor activity in combination with a murine anti-PD-1 monoclonal antibody compared to either treatment alone.